DISE

 Does DISE apply to subsidiaries of public companies?

-What if a private company is being acquired by a public company, does DISE apply?
+What if a private company is being acquired by a public company?

 When is the DISE compliance deadline for public companies?